frlemdyasov/sqre/README.md

 4. Run `go build .`

 ## Usage
+GUI: Run `./sqre` and a persistant window will open.
+Highlight several files from your GUI file manager, and paste them into the text box.
+Then press the rename button.

-Running `./sqre` will open an emacs window.
+TUI: Running `./sqre -cli` will open an emacs window by default.
 Highlight several files from your GUI file manager, and paste them into emacs.
 Then save and exit emacs.

 Change the default text editor using the -e flag.
-(Ex: `./sqre -cli -n gedit`)
+(Ex: `./sqre -cli -e gedit`)

 Find all of the other flags by running: `./sqre -h`